airbnb/javascript/README.md

 ## In the Wild

   This is a list of organizations that are using this style guide.
-Send us a pull request or open an issue and we'll add you to the list.
+Send Airbnb a pull request or open an issue and we'll add you to the list.

   - **Aan Zee**: [AanZee/javascript](https://github.com/AanZee/javascript)
   - **Adult Swim**: [adult-swim/javascript](https://github.com/adult-swim/javascript)